 To qualify for flatfair, tenants and guarantors must be fully referenced and have their income verified by a third party referencing provider.
 Tenants also need the right to rent in the UK, which should be verified by their Letting Agent.

-(Please contact your relationship manager if you’d like more information about recommended referencing providers.)
+(Please contact your account manager if you’d like more information about recommended referencing providers.)

 flatfair can’t accept tenants or guarantors who: